What is disseminated

 - partial thromboplastin time

 - prothrombin time

-DIC can cause complications, especially when it is not treated properly.
-Complications can occur from the excessive clotting that occurs in the early stages of the condition, and the absence of clotting factors in the later stages.
+DIC can cause complications, especially when it isn’t treated properly.
+Complications can occur from both the excessive clotting that happens in the early stages of the condition and the absence of clotting factors in the later stages.
 Complications include: